(June 24, 2022). It’s hard to believe, but this weekend marks the thirteenth anniversary of Michael Jackson’s passing on June 25, 2009.

 How do you improve on a Stevie Wonder classic?
 You put an 11-year-old Michael behind the mic and let him vamp away.
 Stevie, who co-wrote and recorded the original (called “I Don’t Know Why”) when he was 18, had a modest hit with it before Motown started promoting the single’s B-side, “My Cherie Amour.”
 The Jackson 5 covered “Don’t Know Why” two years later on their second album ‘ABC,’ and it’s probably the most grown-up vocal performance of Michael’s young life at that point.
 No one could’ve convinced me that MJ hadn’t already been through some adult pains the way he sang this song.
 Catch those adlib shouts at the end.

 Before little Foster Sylvers gave us “Misdemeanor” in 1973, little Michael Jackson was handed the mic on this similarly kid-funky tune from the 1972 Jackson 5 album ‘Lookin’ Through The Windows.’
-The Jackson and Sylvers songs aren’t constructed the same, but they evoke the same funk elements and they both sport vocals by young talented adolescents.
+The two songs aren’t constructed the same, but they evoke the same funk elements and they both sport vocals by young talented adolescents.
 “Don’t Let Your Baby” was also a departure for the Jackson 5, as was the whole ‘Lookin’ album.
 Motown toned down the jangly tambourine-heavy percussion of the J-5’s earlier hits and went with sparser, bass-friendly arrangements, creating a more soulful and funky vibe.

 Every time I hear this gem from MJ’s ‘HIStory’ album, it evokes Elton John’s “Goodbye Yellow Brick Road,” particularly the “ahhhhhh, oohhhhhhh” choruses.
 Except, where “Goodbye” was Elton John in his ascendency, “Earth Song” was Jackson in his decline, commercially speaking.
 Still, “Earth Song” is easily the best song MJ released post-‘Dangerous’, and I’d put it up against most of his material prior to 1991.
 It’s almost unfair to include this one on the list since it got a music video release and widespread play on video outlets back then, but it was never officially commercially released as a single here in the states, thus it never charted in Billboard and therefore qualifies.
 It was a huge hit in other countries, however, selling a million copies in the U.K. alone and become Jackson’s first No. 1 in Germany.

 The ‘Goin’ Places’ album was the Jacksons’ least successful with Michael Jackson singing the majority of the lead vocals, but something good came out of it: this soul ballad helmed by Kenneth Gamble and Leon Huff and featuring a 19-year-old Michael singing a simple song about what most teenage boys (or men) dream of doing at that age.
-I’m cheating a little by including it because this song actually was released as a single, unlike most of the others on this list, but it barely dented the charts, only reaching No. 38 on Billboard’s Hot Soul Singles list and failing to make the Hot 100 altogether in 1977.
+I’m cheating a little because this song actually was released as a single, unlike most of the others on this list, but it barely dented the charts, only reaching No. 38 on Billboard’s Hot Soul Singles list and failing to make the Hot 100 altogether in 1977.

 Ahhh, the good ol’ days when Michael Jackson and Paul McCartney were buds.
 Someone in a Facebook music group I belong to accused Sir Paul of going soft whenever he teamed with Black superstars (“Ebony and Ivory,” “The Girl Is Mine” and “Say, Say, Say” were cited as examples).
 Well, if you’re looking for something to disprove that theory, don’t look here.
 “Girlfriend,” from MJ’s ‘Off The Wall’ album, is about as soft as it gets from the ex-Beatle.
 But it’s ear candy nonetheless and was the song that got the MJ-and-Mac train rolling for the next several years before the infamous Beatles song catalogue purchase that ended their bromance for good.

 Those of you counting will find three songs from the Jacksons’ best album ‘Triumph’ on this list.
-“Give It Up” is the second of them and is an example of how talented and underrated the remaining Jackson brothers (beyond Michael and Jermaine) really were.
+“Give It Up” is the second of them and is an example of how talented and underrated the remaining Jackson brothers (aside from Michael and Jermaine) really were.
 The song is a duet between Michael and next older brother Marlon.
 It was co-written by Michael and younger brother Randy, and produced by all the brothers jointly.
 In fact, all the songs on ‘Triumph’ were written by various combinations of Jackson brothers.
 That shuffling, military marching-band beat in the song’s outro was a nice touch, too!

 This is a song that’s more of a guilty pleasure that likely won’t resonate with others.
 It’s full of late-‘90s/early-2000’s dated production techniques and sound effects courtesy of Jackson and then-hot song creator Rodney Jerkins.
-No matter, I needed this from Michael at that time: a raucous, over-the-top, experimental floor banger that, with a single release and a phat remix, could’ve been an even bigger statement from MJ.
+No matter, I needed this from Michael at that time: a raucous, all-over-the-map, experimental floor banger that, with a single release and a phat remix, could’ve been an even bigger statement from MJ.
 But no single happened, and “Heartbreaker” was relegated to this list of MJ coulda-woulda-shoulda beens.

 Michael’s 2001 ‘Invincible’ album had a few club bangers and hip-hop nods, but its best tracks were those that gave us that quiet storm vibe, like this one.
 “Heaven Can Wait,” written by Jackson and frequent collaborator Teddy Riley, was so appealing that, even without a single release, radio pushed the song onto the Hot R&B/Hip-Hop Songs chart for 16 weeks (peaking at No. 72).
 Some critics called it his best vocal performance since “The Lady In My Life” from ‘Thriller.”
-And, like “Lady,” “Heaven” is an underrated gem that should have been given bigger promotion from his label, Epic Records.
+It is an underrated gem that should have been given bigger promotion from his label, Epic Records.

 This thoughtful jaunt through world history through the eyes of a man who’d made plenty of history himself was the defacto title track from his alternately capped 1995 ‘HIStory’ album.
 The song’s sections alternated between spoken passages about famous historical world events, Michael grittily singing the verses over a taut funk beat, and then Michael crooning the choruses over a pop melody with the backing of Janet Jackson and the era’s biggest group, Boyz II Men.
 Overall, it was a somewhat sappy but extremely satisfying effort, one of many from a highly underrated album.